inworld-ai/inworld-web-sdk/packages/web-threejs/README.md

 ## Innequin Asset Loading Process <a id="loading-innequin" name="loading-innequin"></a>

-The following diagram explains the loading process of the configuration file and assets for Innequin.
+The following diagram explains the loading process of both the configuration file and 3D asset files for a Innequin avatar.

 ![Innequin](./imgs/innequin-loading-flow.png 'Innequin')